Our Transfer Process

 - Common Application or St. Lawrence Application

-- Transfer College Report (to be filled out by an official at your current college)
+- Transfer college report (to be completed by an official at your current college)

 - Mid-Term Report (to be filled out by each of your professors for your current classes)